 - 100.4°F (38°C) or higher when taken rectally

-Low-grade fevers do not always require a visit to your doctor for infants older than 3 months.
+Low-grade fevers don’t always require a visit to your doctor for infants older than 3 months.

 A slightly elevated temperature in an infant older than 3 months may not require a trip to the doctor.
 You may be able to treat the fever at home with the following methods:

-If your child is over 3 months, you can offer them a safe amount of children’s acetaminophen.
-Ibuprofen may be given to infants over 6 months.
-Follow your doctor’s instructions to determine appropriate dosing.
+If your child is over 3 months, you can offer them a safe amount of children’s acetaminophen (Tylenol).

 Doses are usually based on weight.
 Your doctor may recommend weighing your baby if they haven’t recently been weighed or if they’ve had a recent growth spurt.